cl33per/special-memory/README.md

 ### Important

-Make sure to run 'npm install && npm run client-install'
+Make sure to run `npm install && npm run client-install`

 ## Bugs and feature requests

 Have a bug or a feature request? [please open a new issue](https://github.com/cl33per/projectI/issues/new)